tobseyltd/simple-expense-tracker/README.md

-#[SIMPLE PRACTICE PROJECT #3]
+# [SIMPLE PRACTICE PROJECT #3]

-###Expense Tracker - HTML, CSS, JS
+### Expense Tracker - HTML, CSS, JS
-This app lets you track expense, it is formatting values and date into european format an shows at the bottom of the expense table calculation of total value.
+This app lets you track expenses, it is formatting values and date into european format

 > LIVE VERSION: https://tobseyltd.github.io/simple-expense-tracker